 Building enviable glutes is not only aesthetically desirable, but it's also vital for a well-functioning body.
 After all, your glutes are the largest muscles in your body.
 The glutes help power the movements you do every day, from walking, rising from sitting, climbing stairs, and stabilizing the rest of your body.

 Trainer Nicole Winhoffer will be the first to tell you that she'd choose leg day over arm day any day.
-So when we had questions about the best moves to target your booty, we knew just who to call.
+So when we had questions about the best moves to target your bum, we knew just who to call.
 Winhoffer visited us at Byrdie HQ to show us three secret weapon moves for shaping, toning, and lifting your rear.

 We also spoke to iFit trainer Mecayla Froerer for her tips on the best exercises for strong, firm glutes.
 "You can get a great workout in with bodyweight alone," she says.
 Here are a few exercises Froerer recommends to consider adding to your at-home workout routine:

 - Squat and deadlift variations

 "If you want to take the intensity up, you can always add extra resistance by using a loop band (mini band) or holding a dumbbell or kettlebell," adds Froerer.
 Try working your glutes two to three times per week along with other body parts.
 Remember to continue challenging yourself with increased resistance.
 "This will take time to develop, and adherence to consistency with progressive overload and a proper nutrition plan will be critical," says Froerer.